Southpole (clothing): Products

 Products include jeans, shorts, shirt, T-shirts, sweatshirts, joggers, jackets, footwear, accessories and “big and tall” to “boys” range.

 Company’s Brand Labels

-Lot29® brand is launched using licensed cartoon charters like Looney Tunes in 2002.
+Lot29® brand is launched using licensed cartoon characters like Looney Tunes in 2002.
 The White Tag® brand and A. Prodigee® brand are launched in 2008.
 In Spring 2014, the company launches a new line, SP Active® for everyday basic, active wear such as fleece jogger pants and basketball shorts.
 In February 2016, the company introduces Southpole Antarctic Expedition® Outerwear Collection.

-Awards and Records
+Awards and records

 In 2002, Southpole is awarded the J.C.
 Penney Divisional Award for Men's Apparel.
 When Southpole's junior line is launched in 2003, the brand is awarded the J.C.
 Penney Divisional Award for Women's Apparel.
 In 2010, Southpole is the fifth-largest denim brand in the U.S. behind Levi's, Wrangler, Lee and Calvin Klein, according to NPD Group figures.